 Explore the thought processes, logic, motivation, techniques, analysis and impact of recent high-profile publications to gain insight into the enterprise of science.
 Outstanding scientists present recent high-impact papers, and students will examine the research in depth, focusing on the underlying questions, experimental approach, results and significance.Prerequisite: SBI4U and SCH4U (Grade 12 University Preparation Biology and Chemistry); permission of Department

-A survey course intended for students who are not proceeding further in Physiology.Prerequisite: 100-level course in BIO or equivalent
+A survey course intended for students who are not proceeding further in Physiology.Exclusion: Any 300-level PSL course taken previously or concurrently

 Systems approach to physiology of marine mammals in their aquatic environment.
 Highlights unique features of cardiovascular, respiratory, renal, urinary, and reproductive systems.
 Introduces relevant physiology, and makes comparisons to human condition and disease.Prerequisite: (BIO120H1, BIO130H1)/BIO150Y1, CHM138H1/CHM151Y1